eelegiap/levreadingcircle/slavery-reconstruction-reparations.md

     - Part III: "We Inherit Our Ample Patrimony" (on pg.
 17 of the PDF) which gives a short history of reparations and introduces the HR-40 bill for reparations
     - Part X: "There will be 'No Reparations' from Germany" (on pg.
 49 of the PDF) which compares slavery reparations efforts to Holocaust reparation efforts.
 - <a href="week2/wapo-article">The missing pieces of America’s education</a> (3 pages)
-  - A collection of five essays by five authors (sorry this is a jpeg lol the pdf was being wack)
+  - A collection of five essays by five authors (sorry this is a jpg lol the pdf was being wack)
 - <a href="week2/why-reconstruction-matters.pdf">Why Reconstruction Matters</a> (5 pages)
   - Eric Foner, White historian and professor
  - <a href=